mijdavis2/pyokta-aws-cli-assume-role/README.md

 These features are planned to be supported in the near future.
 See [roadmap](#roadmap).

-- Interactively select from multiple mfa options
+- Interactively select from multiple mfa options.
 - Set desired mfa option via cli args, env vars, or config file.
-- Support Okta Verify app mfa
+- Support Okta Verify app mfa (currently only sms is verified to work).
-- Cross-OS compatibility testing (current focus is Linux systems)
+- Cross-OS compatibility testing (current focus is Linux systems).
-- Okta token caching/refresh
+- Okta token caching/refresh.

 # Getting Started